semaphoreci/docs/docs/faq/faq.md

 <br>
 <br>The <i>running</i> strategy stops all pipelines in the queue as soon as a new one appears.
 <br>
-<br>The <i>queued</i> strategy will only cancel pipelines that are waiting in the queue and have not yet started to run.
+<br>The <i>queued</i> strategy will only cancel pipelines that are waiting in the queue and have not yet started.
 </p>
 </details>